565353780/auto-scan2cad/README.md

 2023.9.30 The code will be released soon!
 2024.6.21 Upload source code V1!
+[TODO]
+Add the detailed document.
-2024.7 [TODO] Refine and simplify code, merge all packages.
+Refine and simplify code.
+Merge all packages.

 ## Citation